 Hi, my name is Job.
 I’m a Belgian living in Cape Town.
-I came to South Africa to get married to an amazing woman, called Kim.
+I came to South Africa to get married to a fantastic woman, called Kim.
 We got married four months after I arrived in 2013.
 In 2020, we welcomed our daughter, Mila, in our little family.

 My favourite thing, however, is exploring life with my family.
 Kim’s absolutely crazy about travelling and has kindled that in me.
 She enjoys beauty in life and is an inspiration to me.
 She also challenges me to rethink my positions on all life matters.
 I’ve become a better theologian through that, not because of my great theology, but because of the more passionate encounter with God.